 I told people it was the election that broke me.
 But that’s not the truth.
 Sure, my feeds were melting down.
 They always are.
 Apocalypse now and forever, amen.
 No, it was the silence after that did it.
 The sight of everyone going about their days as if the world hadn’t ended.
 All those years, ceaselessly hoping to stop the inevitable.

 There was no way He could win again.
 Not now.
 Not after everything that’s happened.
 And of course He didn’t win.
 Not really.
 We all knew it but it didn’t matter.
 Because apparently nothing matters.
 And so everyone just kept moving through their daily loops like wind-up toys, in denial, defeated or just oblivious.
 Nothing short of innocents being gunned down in the street could shake them, and then not even that.
 I don’t know.
 Some people said I was overreacting, which, let’s face it, doesn’t help when the problem is that no one seems to be reacting at all.
-Worse still were those who either decided or revealed they were actually happy about it.
+Worse still were those who revealed they were actually happy about it.

 Meredith said she understood.
 Nolan couldn’t possibly, which was for the best.
 At least he had an excuse.